aerique/sfosbid/README.md

 ## Goal

-An environment for building SailfishOS projects in Docker, initially specifically [eql5-sfos](https://redmine.casenave.fr/projects/eql5-sfos/) and work from there.
+An environment for building Sailfish OS projects in Docker, initially specifically [eql5-sfos](https://redmine.casenave.fr/projects/eql5-sfos/) and work from there.